 This post contains affiliate links.

-2020 has been a pretty crap-tastic year, so thank goodness for DoubleTree sharing their coveted chocolate chip cookie recipe with all of us so we can make it at home since we can’t be traveling right now.
+2020 has been a pretty crap-tastic year, so thank goodness for the DoubleTree Hotel Chain sharing their coveted and top-secret recipe with all of us so we can make it at home since we can’t be traveling right now.
+If you’ve ever had their famous recipe when you check in to the front desk at the Hilton DoubleTree Hotel, then you know that wonderful cookie, and if you don’t–you soon will, all without having to book a room.
+Let’s just say that these are famous cookies for a reason!

 Frequently asked questions: